TZstatsADS/Spring2020-Project3-group6/data/README.md

-# Project: Can you recognize the emotion from an image of a face?
+# Applied Data Science Project 3: Can you recognize the emotion from an image of a face?

 ### Data folder